Skip to content

 Click to show Types of Column Chromatography example problem

-Which one of the following types of column chromatography correspond to the description 'separates molecules by differences in size as they pass through a porous particles in a column'.
+Which one of the following types of column chromatography correspond to the description 'hydrophobic-based separations for protein characterization'.

 Identification of Macromolecules in Gel Electrophoresis Processes